 Lab Test

-HCV RNA Quantitation by PCR
+Hepatitis C Virus RNA Quantitation by RT-PCR

 Hepatitis C RNA quantitation, HCV viral load, HCV Quantitative, HCV Quantitation, Hep C, Hepatitis C Virus, Quantitative by PCR